The Order of Combat

 feature of the fighter

-, allow you to make more than one Attack
+, allow you to make more than one attack with this action.

 Spellcasters such as wizards

-, which specifies whether the caster must use an Action
+, which specifies whether the caster must use an action, a reaction

 , minutes, or even hours to cast the spell.
 Casting a spell